mewza/freedom_pool/README.md

 I am working on which makes use of OpenGL, does intense audio DSP on iOS and OS X - I have MacCatalyst build which works solid with no strange crashes with FreedomPool.

-This code is in partially based off block allocator concept, despite independently coming up with the idea 6 months later, this author gets the credits for being first:
+This code is conceptually based off the block allocator concept below, and despite independently coming up with the idea  6 months later, this author gets the credits for being first:

        https://www.codeproject.com/Articles/1180070/Simple-Variable-Size-Memory-Block-Allocator